Convex polygons in geometric triangulations: Introduction

-\paragraph{Our results.} We first prove that the maximum number of convex polygons in an $n$-vertex triangulation is attained, up to an $O(n)$-factor, for point sets in convex position.
+\paragraph{Our results.} We first show that the maximum number of convex polygons in an $n$-vertex triangulation is attained, up to an $O(n)$-factor, for point sets in convex position.
 Consequently, determining the maximum becomes a purely combinatorial problem.
-We then show that the maximum number of convex polygons in a triangulation of $n$ points in the plane is $O(1.5029^n)$.
-This improves an earlier bound of $O(1.6181^n)$ established by van~Kreveld, L{\"o}ffler, and Pach~\cite{KLP12} and almost matches the current best lower bound of $\Omega(1.5028^n)$ due to the same authors (Theorem~\ref{thm:recurrence} and Corollary~\ref{cor:1} in Subsection~\ref{subsec:ub}).
-In deriving the new upper bound, we start with a careful analysis of a balanced binary triangulation indicated in Fig.~\ref{fig:intro}~(right), and then extend the analysis to \emph{all} triangulations on $n$ points in convex position.
-Given a planar straight-line graph $G$ with $n$ vertices, we show how to compute efficiently the number of convex polygons in $G$ (Theorem~\ref{thm:compute} in Section~\ref{sec:compute}).
+We then prove that the maximum number of convex polygons in a triangulation of $n$ points in the plane is $O(1.5029^n)$.
+This improves an earlier bound of $O(1.6181^n)$ established by van~Kreveld~\etal~\cite{KLP12} and almost matches the current best lower bound of $\Omega(1.5028^n)$ due to the same authors (Theorem~\ref{thm:recurrence} and Corollary~\ref{cor:1} in Subsection~\ref{subsec:paths}).
+In deriving the new upper bound, we start in Subsection~\ref{subsec:balanced} with a careful analysis of a balanced binary triangulation illustrated in Fig.~\ref{fig:intro}~(right).
+In Subsection~\ref{subsec:paths} we extend the analysis to \emph{all} triangulations on $n$ points in convex position.
+In Section~\ref{sec:algo} we focus on an algorithmic problem: given a planar straight-line graph $G$ with $n$ vertices, determine the number of convex polygons in $G$.
+Our main results are summarized in the following.

+\begin{theorem} The maximum number of convex polygons in a triangulation of $n$ points in the plane is $O(1.5029^n)$. \end{theorem}

+\begin{theorem} Given a planar straight-line graph $G$ with $n$ vertices, the number of convex polygons in $G$ can be computed in $O(n^2)$ time.
+The convex polygons can be enumerated in an additional $O(1)$-time per edge. \end{theorem}

+\paragraph{Related work.} In this paper we derive new upper and lower bounds on the maximum number of convex cycles in a straight-line triangulation of $n$ points in the plane.
+In another article that can be included in the same general theme, Dumitrescu, Mandal, and T\'oth~\cite{DMT16} recently showed that the (maximum) number of monotone paths in a geometric triangulation of $n$ points in the plane is $O(1.7864^n)$; this improves an earlier upper bound of $O(1.8393^n)$ in~\cite{DLST16}; the current best lower bound, $\Omega(1.7003^n)$, appears in~\cite{DLST16}.